Diet Rotation Helps Lower Risk

 How often should dog foods be switched?

-There’s no fixed feeding plan that works better than the others.
-So, it depends on your own imgenuity.
+There’s no rotation feeding plan that works better than the others.
+It all depends on your own personal feeding preferences.

-Some switch foods daily.
-Others change weekly.
-And still others prefer to empty one bag of kibble before beginning the next.
+Some dog parents switch foods monthly.
+Others more frequently.
+Most prefer to empty one bag of kibble before beginning the next.

 Is there a downside to diet rotation?

-There are mainly two disadvantages to diet rotation…
+There are 2 potential problems with diet rotation…

 - Maintaining product freshness